The ITC guidelines bear directly on furthering the goals of the ITC.

 Six projects have produced guidelines that have gained wide international acceptance.
 These are:

-- The ITC Guidelines on Adapting Tests
+- The ITC Guidelines for Translating and Adapting Tests

 - The ITC Guidelines on Test Use